-And finally, even though it would have been a great headline, it sounded a bit like we wanted to belittle copywriting as a skill.
+And finally, even though it would have been an attention-grabbing headline, it sounded a bit like we wanted to belittle copywriting as a skill.
 And that’s not at all what we wanted to do.
 In fact, quite the opposite.
 So that was our final sign.

 So copywriting challenges it is.
 And our axe to grind about them.